DonneesdeL/DonneesdeL/README.md

 I'm a passionate data practitioner with a focus on **NLP**, **Deep Learning**, and **Machine Learning**.<br> I'm excited to share my journey and accomplishments in the world of AI and machine learning.

-## 🔥 Recent Achievement: Promotion to Natural Language Processing Engineer
+## 🔥 Recent Achievement: Promotion to NLP Engineer

-🚀 I recently advanced in my career to the role of **Natural Language Processing Engineer** after completing my training as a *Python and Machine Learning Programmer Trainee*.
+🚀 I recently advanced in my career to the role of **Natural Language Processing (NLP) Engineer** after completing my training as a *Python and Machine Learning Programmer Trainee*.
 This milestone marks a significant step in my professional journey, and I'm eager to continue pushing the boundaries in the field of AI and Data Science.

 ## 👨‍💻 What I Do